March 2020. A month unlike any we have encountered.

 The lessons are simple: Listen to those you trust and demonstrate patience when facing the unknown.

-Facilities that immediately furloughed workers are still playing catchup in a brutal labor market for employers.
+Facilities that immediately furloughed workers are still playing catchup in a brutal labor market.
 The overwhelming majority of golfers complied with protocols implemented in March 2020 and golf safely played on without media shaming.
 Now that we’re two years removed from the start of the pandemic, we’re learning that changing lifestyles and recreational habits sparked by COVID-19 might have saved hundreds of teetering golf facilities.